krasdav/Design-Pattern-a-Day/README.md

 Bridge is a structural design pattern that lets you split a large class or a set<br>
 of closely related classes into two separate hierarchies—abstraction and <br>
 implementation—which can be developed independently of each other.

+#### <ins>Day 7 - Composite</ins>
+`package org.learn.david.structural.composite;`

+Composite is a structural design pattern that lets you compose objects into <br>
+tree structures and then work with these structures as if they were individual objects.